SwetabjaGit/uber-driver-backend-overview/README.md

 `/ride-now` - Customer begins search for cabs

-`/go-online` - Driver becomes eligible for accepting rides
+`/go-online` - Driver starts appearing in Discovery Radius of Rider

 `/go-offline` - Driver is no longer visible in Discovery Radius